The best takeaway POS systems for SMEs

 Must-have features

-The cost of your takeaway POS system will depend on exactly what features you’ll need.
-There are a couple of must-haves that almost all takeaway businesses will require.
-You’ll need mobile ordering, and you’ll also want a kitchen display system so your front of house staff can seamlessly communicate orders to the kitchen staff.
+Takeaway POS systems will need mobile ordering and a KDS, so your front of house staff can seamlessly communicate orders to the kitchen staff.

 Transaction fees